wp-hooks/vscode-wordpress-hooks/readme.md

 [![Screenshot of VS Code showing an autocomplete list for the first parameter of the add_filter function](images/screenshot-1.png?v=0.3.0)](images/screenshot-1.png)

-Autocomplete is also provided for a closure callback function and other built-in callbacks to save you keystrokes:
+Autocomplete is also provided for the callback function.
+It's contextually aware and provides options for a function, a class method, a closure, and WordPress' built-in utility functions:

 [![Screenshot of VS Code showing an autocomplete list for the callback parameter of the add_filter function](images/screenshot-2.png?v=0.3.0)](images/screenshot-2.png)